 The PIC receives interrupt requests (IRQs) from devices, via IRQ lines into the PIC.
 It is responsible for prioritising/masking individual requests (from devices) and passing them on to the CPU, which historically was via an interrupt input line on the CPU package (with the interrupt number being supplied to the CPU via the data bus).
+As part of the interrupt handshake, the PIC also informs the processor of the interrupt number corresponding to the interrupt request by outputting the number to the data bus (the processor looks up the handler vector in a table, using the interrupt number as an index; the specifics depend on the current processor operating mode).

 In the PC AT and beyond, as mentioned above, there are two 8259A's which are "cascaded", one is the "master" and the other is the "slave".
 Only the master is connected to the CPU's interrupt input; the slave is connected instead to an IRQ input in the master.
 The master device is configured so that, when it receives an IRQ signal from the slave device, it does not put an interrupt number on the data bus but instead expects the slave to perform that duty.
 This setup is emulated in modern chipsets, at least until now, though of course there are no longer physical 8259A chips on your motherboard (and, there are quiet signs that hardware manufacturers will eventually remove the legacy PIC functionality, though it's hard to predict when that will happen in earnest).